March 8, 2022

 Your air conditioning vents can develop leaks for a variety of reasons.
 However, the most common reason is a loose duct connection.
 It’s not at all unusual for air leaks to develop in a duct system.
 If you’ve had your ducts cleaned recently, ask the service technician to look for obvious signs of air leakage.
 So look for gaps between sections of ductwork, disconnected ducts, and open seams on metal ducts are most common.

-Over time, it isn’t unusual for joints in metal ductwork to loosen or gap as the rivets that hold them together wear down or fall out.
+Over time, it isn’t unusual for joints in metal ductwork to widen or gap as the rivets that hold them together wear down or fall out.
+This can ultimately impact the performance of your HVAC systems.

 The following are some of the other reasons your air conditioning vents might leak: